vercel/now-builders/CONTRIBUTING.md

 ### @zeit/ncc integration

-Either in unit or integration tests, if you suspect that the error comes from the underlying ncc execution, you can manually test the ncc compilation.
+Some of the builders use `@zeit/ncc` to bundle files before deployment.
+If you suspect an error with the bundling mechanism, you can run the `ncc` CLI with a couple modifications to the test.

 For example if an error occurred in `now-node/test/fixtures/08-assets`